python/devguide/coverage.rst

     ./python -m coverage report --show-missing

-But one of the strengths of coverage.py is its HTML-based reports which lets you visually see what lines of code were not tested::
+But one of the strengths of coverage.py is its HTML-based reports which let you visually see what lines of code were not tested::

     ./python -m coverage html -i --omit="*/test/*,*/tests/*"